Hellenwamaitha/Python_cli_journal/README.md

     Create a pull request to the main repository.

 Please ensure your code follows good coding practices and includes proper documentation.

 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+Hellen WAmaitha.
+2023 See the LICENSE file for details.

-vbnet

-In this updated README file, each section has an anchor link associated with it, and the table of contents links to these sections.
-Users can click on the TOC links to navigate directly to the relevant sections in your document.